-And with a variety of blades you can get your food presentation looking spot on with crinkle cuts, ribbons, shredding and grating options.
+And with a variety of blades, you can get your food presentation looking spot on with crinkle cuts, ribbons, shredding, and grating options.

-5. ChefSofi Mortar & Pestle Set
+5. A Mortar & Pestle For Grinding Herbs And Spices

 Mortar and pestles have been around in kitchens for a very long time.

-And despite the invention of food processors many chefs still prefer to use them to make certain things.
+And despite the invention of food processors, many chefs still prefer to use them to make certain things.

-6. Waring Electric Spice Grinder
+6. An Electric Spice Grinder For Less Effort

 And while you can buy ground herbs and spices in your local supermarket, they lack the freshness that comes from grinding your own at home.

-As this will allow them to grind down things such as cinnamon sticks, peppercorns and nutmeg.
+As this is a commercial strength grinder with sharp blades that will allow them to grind things down easily, such as cinnamon sticks, peppercorns, and nutmeg.

 Whether you grind your own spices or buy them from the supermarket, you're going to need a place to store them.